 We play our role by broadcasting our truth with integrity and sharing glimpses of our day-to-day lives.
 We focus on five major project areas:

 ARISE is best described as a music, yoga, activism and co-creative camping festival.
-Located just 65 miles north of Denver, Colorado, at Sunrise Ranch, this breath-taking Rocky Mountain oasis is the perfect container for participants to entertain and be entertained, explore their creative potentials, connect with nature, stretch out, dive in and dance.
+The first festival took place in August 2013; it has grown every year since.
+Located just 65 miles north of Denver, Colorado, at Sunrise Ranch, this breathtaking Rocky Mountain oasis is the perfect container for participants to entertain and be entertained, explore their creative potentials, connect with nature, stretch out, dive in and dance.
 It features seven stages of live music, yoga, workshops, theme camps, an art gallery and installations, children’s village, speakers, films and camping on 100 beautiful mountain valley acres.

 The festival is also the stage for the StarWater specialty coffee house, the Rainbow Lightning Children’s Village, an acclaimed Yoga Zone, the Wisdom Village, workshops, ARISE Dialogues, the Solutions Village and Healing World.
 The Sunrise Ranch Dome—a permanent 400-seat domed theater with excellent acoustic properties—is the venue for internationally recognized speakers, films, workshops, and dynamic panel discussions with thought leaders and innovators.